-Terminix began in 1927, and with more than 90 years of experience killing termites and pests, it has become one of America's leading providers of termite and pest control.
-The company was founded by E.L.
-Bruce and earned the first U.S. patent for a termite control procedure.
-Terminix boasts a team of more than 6,000 trained technicians and provides service to over two million customers.
+Terminix began in 1927, and with more than 90 years of experience in termite treatment and pest management, it has become one of America's leading providers of termite and pest control services.
+Terminix has a team of more than 8,000 trained pest control technicians and helps over 2 million customers get rid of unwanted pests.
 The company is a household name in the pest control industry and currently operates in 47 states within the U.S.

 Orkin was founded in 1901 by teenager Otto Orkin.
 Over the last century, Orkin has grown and expanded to be a leader in the pest control industry.
 Orkin specializes in protection against common pests including termites, rodents, and insects.
 Currently, Orkin is a wholly owned subsidiary of Rollins, Inc., headquartered in Atlanta, Georgia.

 Since 2001, Moxie Pest Control has been providing high quality service in the pest control industry.
 The company's central focus is on service, expertise, and building life-long connections with customers, and its main goal is to make customers feel at home in their homes by delivering the safest, most effective pest control services possible.
 Currently, Moxie's services are available in 13 states: California, Nevada, Utah, Arizona, Colorado, Kansas, Oklahoma, Texas, Missouri, Ohio, Tennessee, Virginia, and North Carolina.

 Insight Pest Solutions was founded by Adam Villareal in 2010.
 The company began with locations in four cities and has since grown to service 18 states: Arizona, Idaho, Massachusetts, Illinois, Ohio, Colorado, Connecticut, Florida, Indiana, Kansas, Minnesota, New Jersey, Nebraska, Pennsylvania, Rhode Island, Washington, Virgina, and North Carolina.